-We follow the Agreed Syllabus for Religious Education in Nottinghamshire which has just been re-written.
-You can look at it below and there is a leaflet from Notts County Council explaining more about it.
+RE is taught in accordance with the Agreed Syllabus for Religious Education in Nottinghamshire 2015.
+You can find a copy of the Syllabus and a leaflet from Notts County Council explaining more about the document below.

 At Dalestorth our RE curriculum compliments our SMSC and PSHE curriculum and includes the promotion and teaching of British Values.

 At Dalestorth Primary School, we actively promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths (or those of no faith), race, genders, ages, disability and sexual orientations.